 If you are set on having two female German Shepherds living together, there are a few things you can do to try to help them get along.

-However, keep in mind throughout the process that it isn’t your fault if the methods do not work.
-Some female German Shepherds will have a strong enough desire for dominance that they’ll never settle with letting another female dog live with them.
+However, throughout the process, remember that it isn’t your fault if the methods do not work.
+Some female German Shepherds have a strong enough desire for dominance that they’ll never settle for letting another female dog live with them.

 Here are a few steps to follow:

-- Evaluate your current dog – If you are still considering adding a second female German Shepherd to your home, you will want to evaluate your current female German Shepherd.
+• Evaluate your current dog – If you are still considering adding a second female German Shepherd to your home, you will want to evaluate your current female German Shepherd.
 Think how she might handle having a second dog in the family.
 Think about your dog’s personality, behavior history, and training ability.
-If she already shows signs of aggression, has difficulty following commands, or with training, it might not be a good idea to bring another dog into her life.
+If she already shows signs of aggression or has difficulty following commands or with training, it might not be a good idea to bring another dog into her life.

-- Picking the dog – If you feel your female German Shepherd will do well with another female companion, the next step is selecting your second dog.
+• Picking the dog – If you feel your female German Shepherd will do well with another female companion, the next step is selecting your second dog.
 Try to find a socialized German Shepherd with a similar personality to your current female.
-If you have an outgoing, energetic dog, look for a puppy that is also outgoing and energetic.
+If you have an outgoing, energetic dog, look for an outgoing and energetic puppy.
 Talking to the breeder about each dog’s personality can help you select one that will match your dog’s temperament.
 To help you with this, check out my complete buyer’s guide on how to buy a German Shepherd.

-- Location for introducing the dogs – When you introduce your dogs, do not do it at home.
+• Location for introducing the dogs – Do not do it at home when introducing your dogs.
 If you try to introduce them at home, your current dog may feel the need to protect her property and show her dominance.
-Select a neutral location, so they are less likely to view each other as intruders.
+Select a neutral location so they are less likely to view each other as intruders.

-- Use Positive Reinforcement – You want the meeting experience for each dog to be as positive as possible right from the start.
-When the dogs first come in contact, let them sniff and greet each other as they usually would.
+• Use Positive Reinforcement – You want the meeting experience for each dog to be as positive as possible right from the start.
+Let the dogs sniff and greet each other as usual when they first come in contact.
 During this time, calmly and positively encourage each dog verbally.

-After a few minutes, give them each a command to sit or lay down.
-This will provide them with a break from each other.
+After a few minutes, command each one to sit or lay down.
+This will give them a break from each other.
 After the short break, allow them to explore one another once again.
-As things progress positively, you can start to walk them or do other controlled activities together that still allow them to become familiar with each other.
+As things progress positively, you can start walking them or doing other controlled activities together that allow them to become familiar with each other.

-- Feeding and treats – Dogs can become very protective of their food, so ensure you always give each dog her own bowl of food to eat.
-It’s also a good idea to have them each eat in their own crates at the start.
+• Feeding and treats – Dogs can become very protective of their food, so ensure you always give each dog her bowl of food.
+Having them each eat in their crates at the start is also a good idea.
 The same thing goes for treats and bones.
-Make sure each dog is given a treat or has her bone to chew on.
+Ensure each dog is treated or has her bone to chew on.
 Never let the dogs eat near each other unsupervised.

 Learn How To Introduce Two Dogs In This Video…